landris006/librepods/README.md

 - When renaming your AirPods through the app, you'll need to re-pair them with your phone for the name change to take effect.
 This is a limitation of how Bluetooth device naming works on Android.

+- If you want the AirPods icon and battery status to show in Android Settings app, install the app as a system app by using the root module.

 ## Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=kavishdevar/librepods&type=Date)](https://star-history.com/#kavishdevar/librepods&Date)